YueZhou-oh/YueZhou-oh/README.md

 - 👀 I’m interested in machine learning and high performance computing.
 - 🌱 I’m currently working at PengCheng Laboratory, ShenZhen, China.
 - 💞️ I’m looking to collaborate on project that focusing on artificial intelligence for science.
-- 📫 To reach me through email, zhouy@pcl.ac.cn
+- 📫 To reach me through email, zhouy@pcl.ac.cn or personal page, [yuezhou-oh.github.io](https://yuezhou-oh.github.io/).

 <!---
 YueZhou-oh/YueZhou-oh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.